thulasigithub123/HybridRetriever_Reranking_Agentic-Rag/Readme.md

 | `vectorDBstore` | FAISS vector store directory | `vectorDBstore` |

 > These parameters allow users and developers to **tune retrieval precision, reranking effectiveness, and answer quality**, making the system adaptable for different PDF sizes and query complexity.

+### Use Cases Where BM25 Excels

+- **Legal search:** Looking for exact clauses or terms in contracts.
+- **Technical manuals / code search:** Need precise matches of function names or error codes.
+- **Search engines with high volume of short queries:** Efficiency and relevance of exact keyword matching is critical.
+- **Regulated environments:** Where explainability of search results is required.

+### Use Cases Where Cross-Encoders Excel

+- **Semantic Re-ranking:**
+  After an initial retrieval (e.g., with BM25 or a vector search), cross-encoders can accurately re-rank the top results by computing the relevance between the query and each document.

+- **Question Answering Systems:**
+  For retrieval-augmented QA, cross-encoders can determine the most relevant passages or documents to answer a specific question with high precision.

+- **Paraphrase Detection / Duplicate Identification:**
+  Cross-encoders excel at judging if two sentences or documents are semantically equivalent, making them ideal for deduplication or paraphrase detection tasks.

+- **Short-Text Semantic Matching:**
+  When query and document pairs are short, cross-encoders can fully leverage token-level interactions, outperforming bi-encoders in accuracy.

+- **High-Precision Search in Small to Medium Datasets:**
+  For datasets where inference cost is manageable, cross-encoders provide very accurate matching, especially when exact semantic alignment matters.

+- **Legal or Regulatory Compliance Checks:**
+  When determining if a document meets certain semantic criteria (e.g., contract clauses matching policy requirements), cross-encoders give precise relevance scoring.